AutoICD API

 Frequently Asked Questions

-ICD-10-CM code X10 represents "Contact with hot drinks, food, fats and cooking oils".
-It is a non-billable header code — use a more specific child code for billing purposes.
+ICD-10-CM code X10 represents “Contact with hot drinks, food, fats and cooking oils”.
+It is classified under Chapter 21: External Causes of Morbidity and is a non-billable header code.
+Use a more specific child code for billing purposes.

 Is X10 a billable code?